-Jun As of ne 30, 2023
+As of June 30, 2023

-Availability under senior unsecured revolving credit facility (1) (2) \$ 1,272
+Availability under PAA senior unsecured revolving credit facility (1)(2) \$ 1,272

-Availability under senior secured hedged inventory facility ^{(1) (2)} 1,301
+Availability under PAA senior secured hedged inventory facility (1) (2) 1,301

-Amounts outstanding under commercial paper program
+Amounts outstanding under PAA commercial paper program

 Subtotal 2,573

-Cash and cash equivalents (3) 915
+Cash and cash equivalents (3) 918

-Total \$ 3,488
+Total \$ 3,491

-(1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under our credit facilities.

-(2) Available capacity under our senior unsecured revolving credit facility and senior secured hedged inventory facility was reduced by outstanding letters of credit of \$78 million and \$49 million, respectively.

-(3) Excludes restricted cash of \$18 million.
+- (1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the credit facilities. - Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$78 million and \$49 million, respectively. - (3) Excludes restricted cash of \$18 million.

-Usage of our credit facilities, and, in turn, our commercial paper program, is subject to ongoing compliance with covenants.
-The credit agreements for our revolving credit facilities (which impact our ability to access our commercial paper program because they provide the financial backstop that supports our short-term credit ratings) and the indentures governing our senior notes contain cross-default provisions.
-A default under our credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
-As long as we are in compliance with the provisions in our credit agreements, our ability to make distributions of available cash is not restricted.
-We were in compliance with the covenants contained in our credit agreements and indentures as of June 30, 2023.
+Usage of PAA's credit facilities, and, in turn, its commercial paper program, is subject to ongoing compliance with covenants.
+The credit agreements for PAA's revolving credit facilities (which impact PAA's ability to access its commercial paper program because they provide the financial backstop that supports its short-term credit ratings) and the indentures governing its senior notes contain cross-default provisions.
+A default under PAA's credit agreements or indentures would permit the lenders to accelerate the maturity of the outstanding debt.
+As long as PAA is in compliance with the provisions in its credit agreements, its ability to make distributions of available cash is not restricted.
+PAA was in compliance with the covenants contained in its credit agreements and indentures as of June 30, 2023.

-We believe that we have, and will continue to have, the ability to access our commercial paper program and credit facilities, which we use to meet our short-term cash needs.
-We believe that our financial position remains strong and we have sufficient liquid assets, cash flow from operating activities and borrowing capacity under our credit agreements to meet our financial commitments, debt service obligations, contingencies and anticipated capital expenditures.
+We believe that we have, and will continue to have, the ability to access the PAA commercial paper program and credit facilities, which we use to meet our short-term cash needs.
+We believe that our financial position remains strong and we have sufficient liquid assets, cash flow from operating activities and borrowing capacity under the credit agreements to meet our financial commitments, debt service obligations, contingencies and anticipated capital expenditures.
 We are, however, subject to business and operational risks that could adversely affect our cash flow, including extended disruptions in the financial markets and/or energy price volatility resulting from current macroeconomic and geopolitical conditions, including actions by the Organization of Petroleum Exporting Countries ("OPEC").
 A prolonged material decrease in our cash flows would likely produce an adverse effect on our borrowing capacity and cost of borrowing.
-Our borrowing capacity and borrowing costs are also impacted by our credit rating.
+Our borrowing capacity and borrowing costs are also impacted by PAA's credit rating.
 See Item 1A.
 "Risk Factors" included in our 2022 Annual Report on Form 10-K for further discussion regarding risks that may impact our liquidity and capital resources.